jbuchbinder/salesforce-wordpress-to-lead/readme.txt

 Of course you can!
 Go into the WordPress-to-Lead admin panel and, under Form Settings, change the text from the default "Submit" to whatever you'd like it to be!

 == Changelog ==

+= 1.0.2 =
+* One more escape, plus a check to see whether the email address entered is valid.

 = 1.0.1 =
 * Added escaping around several fields to prevent XSS vulnerabilities.